Pier Luigi Nervi

 Pier Luigi Nervi (21 June 1891 – 9 January 1979) was an Italian engineer and architect.
 He studied at the University of Bologna graduating in 1913.
-Nervi taught as a professor of engineering at Rome University from 1946 to 1961 and is known worldwide as a structural engineer and architect and for his innovative use of reinforced concrete, especially with numerous notable thin shell structures worldwide.
+Nervi taught as a professor of engineering at Rome University from 1946 to 1961 and was known as a structural engineer and architect and for his innovative use of reinforced concrete, especially with numerous notable thin shell structures worldwide.

 Biography

 Nervi was born in Sondrio and attended the Civil Engineering School of Bologna from which he graduated in 1913; his formal education was quite similar to that experienced today by Italian civil engineering students.

 After graduating he joined the Society for Concrete Construction and, during World War I from 1915 to 1918, he served in the Corps of Engineering of the Italian Army.

 From 1961 to 1962 he was the Norton professor at Harvard University.

 Civil engineering works

 Nervi began practicing civil engineering after 1923.
 His projects in the 1930s included several airplane hangars that were important for his development as an engineer.
 A set of hangars in Orvieto (1935) were built entirely out of reinforced concrete, and a second set in Orbetello and Torre del Lago (1939) improved the design by using a lighter roof, precast ribs, and a modular construction method.

 During the 1940s he developed ideas for reinforced concrete which helped in the rebuilding of many buildings and factories throughout Western Europe, and even designed and created a boat hull that was made of reinforced concrete as a promotion for the Italian government.

 Nervi also stressed that intuition should be used as much as mathematics in design, especially with thin shell structures.
 He borrowed from both Roman and Renaissance architecture while applying ribbing and vaulting to improve strength and eliminate columns.
 He combined simple geometry and prefabrication to innovate design solutions.